 Now that you know a little bit about the structure of the WordPress admin, we can dive into the world of design and understand how WordPress manages designs with Themes.

 When designing your site, there's a couple of different starting points wherein choosing the right one can really help you get what you want out of your website.
 That's not to say you can't go back and choose a different path at any point, but it will help you save time if you pick the right starting point from the outset.
 The two major paths from here are:

-- Self-Design: If you do want to design your site by playing around with page layouts, separate row sections and columns and by selecting your own colours and fonts, this process is going to take a lot longer, but you'll have more control over the styles of your site without having to code (or at least rarely having to touch code).
-To make this work, you'll need to start with a theme that provides you with the control to manage styles, fonts and core page layouts from the WordPress Customizer graphical user interface (GUI).
+- Self-Design: If you want to design your site by playing around with page layouts, separate row sections and columns and by selecting your own colours and fonts, this process is going to take a lot longer, but you'll have more control over the styles of your site without (or rarely) having to code.
+To make this work, you'll need to start with a theme that provides you with the capability to manage styles, fonts and core page layouts from the WordPress Customizer graphical user interface (GUI).

 The only major downside of opting to self-design at the beginning is the time investment necessary to build the design from the ground up.
-This is because these types of themes typically start you off with a blank canvas (barebones styles) and you then configure all of your styles in the theme's Customizer settings, such as accent colours, font faces, sizes, headings, header and footer layouts, etc.: all from scratch.
-Much customization will be required at the outset if you choose self-design.
+This is because these types of themes typically start you off with a blank canvas (barebones black text on white background styles) and you then must configure all of your styles in the theme's Customizer settings, such as accent colours, font faces, sizes, headings, header and footer layouts, etc. entirely from scratch.

 Click below to select the option you'd prefer to proceed with.

 The next most important thing to know is that while your theme's job is to provide you with a single spot to configure presets (like header styles, link colours, general font styles, etc) and consistent global areas that always appear no matter what page of the site you're on (like your header, menu, footer, and sometimes the sidebar), they may also try to get you to build your page content using their built-in tools.